cateschi/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a researcher at Fondazione Eni Enrico Mattei, working on the sustainability of firms and cities.
+I am a researcher at Fondazione Eni Enrico Mattei (FEEM), working on the sustainability of firms and cities.
 I am also a Ph.D. candidate in Econometrics at Maastricht University and Statistics Netherlands.
 The research of my thesis focuses on time series methods for the production of official statistics and to model air pollutants.